Sam-T-G/Reforge-Journey/Reforge Journey Journal Entries.md

 Have refreshed basics of HTML and setup for CSS and javaScript.

 What am I working on the next session: CSS styling, and HTML content for project goals/ideas.

+10/10/23 - 8:20 PM

+Gone for the weekend for a wedding but more inspired for this project than ever!
+Today's goal will be to see how far I can get with tinkering with my journey page.
+Some things I can work on are -

+Scope and Organization of project
+Re-learning basic structures and code
+Styling